 Friends of Mills Beach

-This group is the largest working along the Mornington Foreshore and has operated under various grants from Coastcare, the Federal Government and the Shire.
+This group operates under various grants from Coastcare, the Federal Government and the Shire.
 Originally, this Group worked on the Beleura Hill track to the beach, which has steep rocky cliffs above and below the track.
 Wire protection up some of the cliffs protected salt-tolerant plants.
 As well, the Shire spent thousands of dollars in re-building paths, changing drainage flows down the cliff, and building wooden bridges and walkways.

 Closer to the Life Saving Clubhouse, extensive spraying of introduced grasses had prevented some plantings from growing faster.
 Also, in a marked “Restoration Area” removal of bamboo stakes by students and younger children have spoilt an experiment into which type of spraying was most efficient on certain weedy grasses.

 Plantings behind the Clubhouse and around the slope to the car park have survived difficult, salty conditions and creepers and low level shrubs now cover much of the slopes.

 In 2013, work on restoration of indigenous (i.e. local) vegetation on Red Bluff at the southern end of Mills Beach commenced with large grants from both Coastcare and the Commonwealth Community Grants.
 Chopping up major tree weeds, then mulching, and spraying (especially of bridal creeper) has allowed plantings by the Working Bees and these are staked, shielded and sometimes, have felt mats preventing weed re-growth.
 Several areas have remnant grasses and shrubs and these are gradually being hand-weeded, and will have grass seeds scattered over the later in 2013.
 Nest boxes have been installed on the Bluff and along the foreshore and it is hoped these will be colonised by bats, gliders and small parrots during 2013.